-Director since 1998 Age: 79 Board Committees: Safety, Environment and Health Committee (Chairman) Other Public Company Boards: Enviva Partners LP (New York Stock Exchange)
+Director since 1998 Age: 80 Board Committees: Safety, Environment and Health Committee (Chairman) Other Public Company Boards: Enviva Partners LP (New York Stock Exchange)

 Mr. Reilly is the Founding Partner of Aqua International Partners L.P., a private equity fund established in 1997 and dedicated to investing in companies engaged in water.
 From 1989 to 1993, Mr. Reilly served as the Administrator of the U.S. Environmental Protection Agency.
 He has also previously served as the first Payne Visiting Professor at Stanford University, President of the World Wildlife Fund and President of The Conservation Foundation.
 He is Chairman Emeritus of the World Wildlife Fund and Chairman of the Advisory Committee to the Nicholas Institute for Environmental Policy Solutions at Duke University.
 He serves as a director of Enviva Partners LP, a publicly traded master limited partnership that aggregates wood fiber and processes it into a transportable form.
-From 1993 until April 2012, Mr. Reilly also served on the Board of Directors of ConocoPhillips.
-In May 2010, President Obama named Mr. Reilly to serve as co-chair of the National Commission on the BP Deepwater Horizon Oil Spill and Offshore Drilling, which released its report on January 11, 2011.
+From 1993 until April 2012, Mr. Reilly also served on the Board of Directors of E.I. duPont de Nemours and Company and from 1997 until May 2013, he served on the Board of Directors of ConocoPhillips.
+In May 2010, President Obama named Mr. Reilly to serve as co-chair of the National Commission on the BP

+Deepwater Horizon Oil Spill and Offshore Drilling, which released its report on January 11, 2011.
 In December 2012, the President named Mr. Reilly to the Council for Global Development.
 In 2017, Mr. Reilly became a director of the Center for Strategic and International Studies, a non-profit research and communication organization in Washington, DC.
-In 2018, Mr. Reilly became a director of the Union of Concerned Scientists, a non-profit research and communication sorganization based in Cambridge, MA.
+In 2018, Mr. Reilly became a director of the Union of Concerned Scientists, a non-profit research and communications organization based in Cambridge, MA.